Aaron Judge Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.

-- The Tigers' 4.55 team ERA ranks 20th across all league pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.54).

-- Tigers pitchers combine to allow 154 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Tigers pitchers combine to surrender 157 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Skubal gets the start for the Tigers, his 10th of the season.
-He is 3-2 with a 4.06 ERA and 50 strikeouts in 44 1/3 innings pitched.

-- In his most recent time out on Wednesday, the left-hander tossed six innings against the Chicago Cubs, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.